Review: The Futbology (Groundhopper) App

 So, what’s next for the Futbology app?

-RELATED Podcast: Groundhopping in the Canary Islands
+RELATED Podcast: Groundhopping Every Round of the FA Cup

 “We will continue to develop what we call ‘the handiest tool for football fans’,” Geir added.
 “The most requested are match planning and women’s football.
 Some of these new features take quite a lot of restructuring, and as the two of us still are doing this as a spare time project we can’t really say what and when.
 We’ll keep you posted!”